 Both gold and silver are precious metals and both are often mentioned as some kind of safe haven – especially in a financial crysis.
 On the other hand both the application and the production of silver and gold are more or less different.

-However risk and potential return carried by them was also different in the past 5 year, as it can be seen on the charts below:
+However risk and potential return carried by them were also different in the past 5 years, as it can be seen on the charts below.

 - Gold vs. silver price chart about the past 5 years

 - Silver risk-reward chart about the past 5 years